Dead or Alive: Dimensions: Plot

 After Helena became head leader of DOATEC, Donovan discusses with her the biological weapon cloning project, Project Alpha.
 With the "fourth tournament" on the way, Hayate and the forces of the Mugen Tenshin clan are planning an assault on DOATEC's main headquarters, the Tri-Tower.
 Fearing the worst, Kasumi finds her brother and tries to convince him not to start a war, but the plea falls on deaf ears.
 One night, Hayate, Ayane, and Ryu attacks the Tri-Tower with Irene and the CIA aiding them.
 Inside the tower, Ayane and Ryu are intercepted by Christie.
 Ayane engages Christie in combat while Ryu tries to regroup with Hayate.
 At the same time, Kasumi infiltrates the Tri-Tower and confronts Helena, pleading with her to stop the war, but Helena replied that the ninjas would stop at nothing to destroy DOATEC, and the final product of Project Alpha, Alpha-152.
 Helena attempts to shoot Kasumi with a handgun, but she is saved by Ryu.
 Hayate is approached by Lisa Hamilton, now a luchadora going by her ring name "La Mariposa".
 She reveals that she had something to do with his vendetta against DOATEC.
 Hayate merely replied that she had done him a favor and repaid her with a fight.
 Afterwards, Hayate meets with Hitomi again, who pleaded for him to come back with him to the dojo.
-Hayate told her that he couldn't, and the fourth tournament was no tournament at all, but a war between DOATEC and his people.
+Hayate told her that he could not, and the fourth tournament was no tournament at all, but a war between DOATEC and his people.
 He then asked her to spar for a warm-up, for old time's sake, which she happily accepted.
 After the fight, they told each other to take care before Hitomi departs.
 While Kasumi makes her way to fight an awakened Alpha-152, Hayate and Ayane use their magic to destroy the Tri-Tower, only to have to face Alpha-152 themselves.
 With the Tri-Tower in flames, Helena faces Christie one last time, and learns that it was actually her who killed her mother Maria.
-After finding out the truth, Helena sets of the building's self-destruction and plans to end her own life, with Kasumi and Ayane helplessly watching from afar.
+After finding out the truth, Helena sets off the building's self-destruction and plans to end her own life, with Kasumi and Ayane helplessly watching from afar.
 However, she is suddenly saved by Zack, who sweeps in by helicopter and pulls her to safety.
 The final scene shows Donovan taking off his white mask, and putting on Genra's mask.